duress-to-kill/yaml-blog/README.md

 # YAML-Blog
 This minimal Python blog is designed to be portable, self-contained, easy to self-host, and to allow you to publish without ever touching a browser.

-Posts are written as very simple YAML documents in the root of the blog's source tree.
+Posts are written as very simple YAML documents in the blog's source tree.
 Indexes and pages are generated automatically based on the available YAML documents.
 The blog has zero backend dependencies, being entirely stateless.
 It also has minimal browser dependencies, being entirely javascript-less.

 This is basically a pet project, but it may appeal to people who want the most basic of soapboxes that operate with a minimum of fuss, or to those who, like me, dislike how web development tends to mean wrestling with a half dozen frameworks, guarding a very wide security attack surface, or just dealing with integrations for third-party services and other humans.
 Other sysadmins may find this model to their liking.